 The Clinical Research ID (CRID) is a revolutionary service that empowers patients to take control of their own research data.
 CRID is a service that enables patients involved in clinical research the opportunity to create their own Unique Universal ID.
 You create your CRID (for yourself and/or your child) and you decide which researchers to share it with.
 By sharing your CRID, researchers can then reuse, merge and share your research data (without using your PII/PHI).
 It's a free service and we'll never sell or share your information with anyone.
 Join the future of rare disease research today and get your own CRID.

-Click HERE to create your account.
+Click HERE to request your account.
 If you already have an account, click LOGIN to access the system.

 • CRID is always free for the parent/patient.